 4. Learning All You Can About Money, Debt, & Saving.
 Becoming financially healthy is a process.
 And while we’ve shared with you some of the basics, there’s much more to it than just this.
 But it’s a start and now the rest is up to you!

 Being financially healthy is an important part of being healthy overall as finances touch every aspect of your life.
 We actually came up with this topic because a friend was hosting a health fair at her church and asked if we would be interested in sharing how to be financially healthy.
 The information in this post is some of the information we shared with people at the health fair.
-It was our first time doing such a project, and if you’re interested in how it went check back soon for our next blog post!
+It was our first time doing such a project, and if you’re interested in how it went you can read about it here.

 What’s your financial health status?
 Where would you like to be?
 Are you ready to make the changes necessary to be financially healthy?